Who We Are

 Director

-Jayme Wilson serves as LA County Supervisor Janice Hahn’s economic development deputy, working to create economic opportunities which benefit people from all walks of life within the Fourth District.
-Beyond his vital role with LA County, Jayme continues to actively encourage positive change in the region’s communities in numerous roles, serving as an Adjunct Professor of Business at Fullerton College, and he is a partner in the historic Ports O’ Call Restaurant and Spirit Cruises.
+Jayme Wilson served as LA County Supervisor Janice Hahn’s economic development deputy, and worked to create economic opportunities which benefitted people from all walks of life within the Fourth District.
+Jayme continues to actively encourage positive change in the region’s communities in numerous roles, serving as an Adjunct Professor of Business at Fullerton College, and he is a partner in the historic Ports O’ Call Restaurant and Spirit Cruises.
 He has served in various executive roles at organizations such as Los Angeles Harbor Boys & Girls Club, San Pedro Chamber of Commerce, Community Redevelopment Agency Pacific Corridor and more, and remains a longtime community leader in San Pedro.
 Jayme holds various degrees from CSU-Long Beach, USC, and Pacific Coast University in the fields of Law and Public Administration.

 Jill Johnston